D4dx-backend/ward-management/ward-management-system/CLUSTER_VISIT_DETAILS_FIX.md

-# Cluster Visit Details Page Fix
+# House Visit Details Page Fix

 ## Issue
-The coordinator cluster visit details page was not showing/accessible because there were no navigation links to it.
+The coordinator House Visit details page was not showing/accessible because there were no navigation links to it.

 ## Root Cause
 The page `/coordinator/cluster-visit-details` existed and was properly implemented, but users couldn't access it because:
 1. No navigation link from the coordinator dashboard
-2. No navigation link from the cluster visits page
+2. No navigation link from the House Visits page
 3. Users didn't know the page existed

 ## Fixes Applied